Xerozzz/ByteSized-Backend/README.md

 - Get browser stats for clicks
 - Update link stats retrieval to include mongodb
 - Checks for duplicate create links
+- Add error handling and validation checks for email, registering and login
+- Changing app.py functions into modules for reusability

 ## Pending Features